hetashah30/bookStoreApp/README.md

 # 📚 BookStore

 BookStore is a modern, responsive web application for exploring, searching, and discovering a variety of books.
 Users can browse courses, contact the team, and enjoy a user-friendly experience with authentication support and a light/dark theme toggle.
+Built with the MERN stack, it offers both aesthetic appeal and performance.

 ---